What Are Integral Features for Capital Allowances?

 You need to maintain a capital allowances pool that tracks the tax written down value of your integral features.
 Most accounting software packages handle this, but you should check that the pool is set up correctly.
 Xero and FreeAgent both have fixed asset registers that can manage capital allowances pools.
 Sage 50 has a more detailed capital allowances module.

 If you are claiming for the first time, or if you have acquired a property and need to apportion the purchase price, it is worth getting professional help.
-As ICAEW qualified accountants, we see claims that are either too aggressive (claiming on items that do not qualify) or too conservative (missing legitimate claims).
+In our accounting work, we see claims that are either too aggressive (claiming on items that do not qualify) or too conservative (missing legitimate claims).
 Both cost you money.

 You can find more detail on how capital allowances interact with your overall tax position on our services page.